 Edinburgh is cold and windy.
 If you prefer to stay indoors then pop into the Museum of Scotland, where you can spend hours and the kids will love the inter active activities.

 Families also enjoy the Hop on Hop off bus to Ocean Terminal, which has a Vue Cinema, a Santa Claus and the stunning Royal Yacht Britannia.
 All indoors with children soft play/adventure zone and shops, restaurants and free parking.
 The hop on bus starts outside Waverley train station on the Princes street garden side and does a circular route.

 Feeling Energetic : There is the Santa fun run which is great fun along Princes street at the start of December 2019.

 Remember most of the city closes on New Years Day, it is a public holiday.
 Head to Queensferry and watch the Loony Dook, the Scottish solution to a hangover.
 This event is great fun with a parade through the town but anyone wishing to participate must buy a ticket in advance and check in on the day by 12pm.
 Getting to South Queensferry can be an issue if you do not have a car as transport will be very limited.
 Also festive goers should be aware of the Scottish drink driving laws, again different from the UK.

 I drove over last year and it was great fun to watch.
-There is a 3 min Christmas market video and Loony Dook video here: click youtube.
+There is a 3 min Christmas market video click youtube.

 Thats all from me.
 Thanks for reading.
 I appreciate your time.
-If you could Pin and re share that would be amazingly kind of you.
 If you wish to see my stock photo of Scotland and my travels, click here.